Between Stability and Chaos: Part One (of 6)—Fanny Brice, Mother

 These darker emotions stemmed from his parents’ contradictory natures and lives, which affected Brice like wind shear, perpetually tossing him, to and fro, over a chasm between stability and chaos.

 Although Fanny longed for children as an adult, since girlhood she had been driven to challenge the world, to make something big of herself and of her talent, which she did in spades.
-But to do so, she had to learn as a youngster to toughen up, to fend for herself, to be savvy—and fight her corner.
+But to do so, she had to learn as a youngster to toughen up, to fend for herself, to be savvy—and to fight her corner.

 By the time Brice was born, her work schedule was in full swing and all-consuming: eight performances a week, including two matinees, either on Broadway or on tour in America or Europe.
 And when her show closed, rehearsals for her next began.
 She had to hire caregivers to look after her children and chose French governesses—“Mam’selle”, as Brice and his sister had to address them.